jaschil2/Projects/README.md

 ## GSA-Image

-This tool was developed as part of the Gr-ResQ node at the University of Illinois at Urbana-Champaign.
+This tool was developed as part of the Gr-ResQ node at the University of Illinois at Urbana-Champaign (Project can also be found at https://github.com/nanoMFG/GSA-Image).
 It is used for post-processing graphene SEM images and extracting relevant information, such as graphene coverage or graphene alignment.
 The tool is also hosted on nanoHUB.org at https://nanohub.org/tools/gsaimage.

 Example Segmentation using K-Means: